About Lesley Jane Seymour

 She took the entire Marie Claire team to march with actress Salma Hayek around the Washington Mall in wedding dresses to highlight the plight of domestic violence in the Latino community.
 She traveled to Japan and Cambodia with First Lady Michelle Obama to cover the launch of Let Girls Learn, Obama’s program to help girls around the world get a better education.

-Seymour also served as Editor-in-Chief of YM, Beauty Director of Glamour, and copywriter and senior editor at Vogue.
+Seymour also served as editor in chief of YM, beauty director of Glamour, and copywriter and senior editor at Vogue.
 She is the author of two books: On the Edge, 100 Years of Vogue and I Wish My Parents Understood.
 Seymour has appeared on every major television show from Today, Good Morning America, MSNBC and Hardball to CNN.
-She is a LinkedIn Influencer, contributor to the Huffington Post, and has 30,000 (un-bought) followers on social media.
+She is a LinkedIn influencer and a micro-influencer with 60,000 (un-bought) followers across social media platforms.

-She has spoken at or served as master of ceremonies at the largest gatherings for women or media executives in the country including the 2011 Matrix Awards.
+She has spoken at or served as master of ceremonies at the largest gatherings for women or media executives in the country, including the 2011 Matrix Awards.
 In 2013 (through 2016) she was named Chair of the Editorial Advisory Board for Duke Magazine and a Global Ambassador for Vital Voices.
-She is a trustee at Dana Hall School in Wellesley, Massachusetts.
+She is a former trustee at Dana Hall School in Wellesley, Massachusetts.
 She currently serves on the board of the New Orleans Women’s Exchange which supports the Hermann-Grima & Gallier Historic Houses.
 She lives in New Orleans.